 As we think about our normal movements throughout the day, we start to realize our knees are a big part of most every move we make.
 Even when we’re moving our upper bodies only, our knees still act as shock absorbers for the rest of our body.
 And if you think about it, even at rest our knees are likely to be activated somewhat (whether bent in a seated position, or snuggled up on our sides as we sleep).
 Our knees are constantly experiencing stress and strain just through the normal activities of life.
 Add onto that things like exercise, sports and other work or leisure activities, and it’s no wonder knee pain and injuries are common.
-You may be wondering how to take the best care of your knees but maybe you don’t know where to start, or even which questions you should ask to help keep your knees in tip top shape.
+You may be wondering how to keep your knees healthy but maybe you don’t know where to start, or even which questions you should ask to help keep your knees in tip top shape.
 Look no further – our Knee Health FAQs guide is a list of some of the most frequently asked questions about knee health in one handy guide for quick and easy access.

 Why does my knee hurt?